-Author's Comment: For the ease of reading this textbook, the word "shall" has been replaced with the word "must," and the words "shall not" have been replaced with "must not."
-Remember that in many places, we will paraphrase the Code instead of providing exact quotes, to make it easier to read and understand.
+For the ease of reading this textbook, the word "shall" has been replaced with the word "must," and the words "shall not" have been replaced with "must not."
+Remember that in many places, we'll paraphrase the Code instead of providing exact quotes, to make it easier to read and understand.

 (B) Permissive Requirements.
-When the Code uses "shall be permitted" it means the identified actions are permitted but not required, and the authority having jurisdiction isn't permitted to restrict an installation from being done in that manner.
+When the Code uses "shall be permitted" it means the identified actions are permitted but not required, and the authority having jurisdiction isn't permitted to restrict an installation from being completed in that manner.
 A permissive rule is often an exception to the general requirement.

-Author's Comment: For ease of reading, the phrase "shall be permitted," as used in the Code, has been replaced in this text-book with the phrase "is permitted" or "are permitted."
+For ease of reading, the phrase "shall be permitted," as used in the Code, has been replaced in this textbook with the phrase "is permitted" or "are permitted."

 (C) Explanatory Material.
 References to other standards or sections of the NEC, or information related to a Code rule, are included in the form of Informational Notes.
-Such notes are for information only and aren't enforceable as a requirement of the NEC.
+Such notes are for information only and aren't enforceable as requirements of the NEC.